Monday, June 15, 2009

 He laughed—ah yes—the 70 miles from Islamabad hullaballoo---How the idea has grown!
 It almost makes me blush.
 Is it three million people we've managed to make homeless and hungry because of our campaign of screaming that Pakistan was a mortal threat to the world?
 Threatening them, that if they didn't do something about it, we would!
 Holbrooke, Clinton, Obama, Petraeus, Mullen!
 What a team!
 And boy, if they didn't hate us before—they sure do now!
 And you're here to show our deep humanitarian concern and to figure out how to feed them and cloth them are you?
 Don't look at me that way!

 Is this remorse, I'm hearing from you?
 Guilt?
-Stan, come, come.
+Stan, come, come, is this contrition I detect writ across your face?
 Is that the reason for the request for early retirement?

 Just told you—it's time to turn the page—do something different.
 It wasn't a request, by the way, it was a notification of retirement.
 It's time for me to notice stuff like the thunder and lightning and call it by its name: a storm.
 Just that: a storm.
 Nature's noise and drama.
 Count that as one of the reasons why I'm going to stay.
 I love the seasons here.